 Chicken Marbella is a bold, briny chicken dish made by brining chicken pieces (traditionally four whole chickens quartered) overnight in an olive oil marinade flavored with tons of garlic, bay leaves, capers, prunes and olives.
 The chicken, marinade and all, is transferred to roasting pans with white wine, then covered in brown sugar and roasted until brown.

 The beautiful thing about this dish, aside from being sweet, salty and so dang savory, is that the chicken gets marinated, roasted and braised all in the same recipe.

-My take on this 1980s classic skips the brining process and comes together in under an hour.
-It’s lighter thanks to bone-in, skinless chicken thighs (you get all the goodness of chicken thighs without the fatty skin), and uses a sweet and salty olive paste to coat the chicken instead of brown sugar.
+My take on this 1980s classic recipe for Chicken Marbella skips the brining process and comes together in under an hour.
+It’s lighter thanks to bone-in, skinless chicken thighs (you get all the goodness of chicken thighs without the fatty skin).
+And it uses a sweet and salty olive paste to coat the chicken instead of brown sugar.